coveooss/credentials-sync/README.md

     - secret_id: arn:aws:secretsmanager:us-west-2:123456789012:secret:production/MyAwesomeAppSecret-a1b2c3
 stop_on_error: true   # If true, will completely stop the process if an operation fails.
 Otherwise, continues anyways
 target_parallelism: 3 # Number of target on which to sync creds at the same time
+credentials_to_delete: # These will be removed from every target
+  - number1
+  - number2
 targets:
   jenkins:
     - name: toolsjenkins